npope/home-assistant-crestron-component/README.md

 Note: Make sure to set the Xsig option to 2 (propagates all data, even if the same value for a signal is received multiple times) otherwise setting the same value consecutively will not work.

 # Improvements to the media player
-- Added volume up/down functiosn that pulse a digital join.
+- Added volume up/down functions that pulse a digital join
 - Changed the mute function to be a toggle that pulses a digital join.
-This better suits my project.
+This better suits my project

 # Improvements to lights
 - Change the divider to 257, allowing full range (0-255 -> 0-65535)